Daria-DR/MLOps-Practical-1/README.md

-# MLOps-Practical-1
+# MLOps Practical 1
-This is my first GitHub repository for the Reproducibility &amp; Model Deployment course.
+This is my first GitHub repository for the Reproducibility & Model Deployment course.
+Author: Daria Romanova